The Helping Foundation

 - Trustee Discretion: Grants are awarded based on trustee knowledge and discretion rather than competitive application processes

-- Limited Accessibility: Organizations outside the Orthodox Jewish community or without established connections to the community are unlikely to access funding
+- Limited Accessibility: Organisations outside the Orthodox Jewish community or without established connections to the community are unlikely to access funding

-For organizations seeking funding for work with the Orthodox Jewish community in Greater Manchester, building relationships within the community and demonstrating clear alignment with the foundation's purposes may be more effective than formal application approaches.
-However, this foundation's private operating model means it may not be accessible to all organizations, even those with relevant work.
+For organisations seeking funding for work with the Orthodox Jewish community in Greater Manchester, building relationships within the community and demonstrating clear alignment with the foundation's purposes may be more effective than formal application approaches.
+However, this foundation's private operating model means it may not be accessible to all organisations, even those with relevant work.

 Similar Funders